scr9035/GettingAndCleaningData/README.md

 The process of tidying the test/train data set is as follows:

-1. Open all 6 files (3 test, 3 train) plus the features and activities files (8 in total) into the R-studio evnronment.
+1. Open all 6 files (3 test, 3 train) plus the features and activities files (8 in total) into the R-studio environment.
 2. Pull only the features that matched mean or std.
 3. Combine the test/train into one file that only had mean/std values for each particpant and activity.